 The UE Radio Capability ID is specified in the clause 9.9.3.60 of 3GPP TS24.301 [23].
 If Length of UE Radio Capability ID is zero, then the UE Radio Capability ID shall not be present.
 When supporting the RACS feature, the old MME shall include the PLMN-assigned UE Radio Capability ID if available, otherwise it shall include the Manufacturer-assigned UE Radio Capability ID, to the new MME as specified in the clause 5.11.3a of 3GPP TS 23.401 [4].

+The IAB-Operation-Permission is composed of IABOA (IAB-Operation Allowed) as specified in clause 5.7.2 of 3GPP TS 23.401 [4].
+If Length of IAB-Operation-Permission is zero, then the IAB-Operation-Permission information shall not be present.